 session_state

 Session State.
-JSON string that represents the End-User's login state at the OP.
+JSON [RFC7159] (Bray, T., Ed., “The JavaScript Object Notation (JSON) Data Interchange Format,” March 2014.) string that represents the End-User's login state at the OP.
 It MUST NOT contain the space (" ") character.
 This value is opaque to the RP.
 This is REQUIRED if session management is supported.

 The Session State value is initially calculated on the server.
 The same Session State value is also recalculated by the OP iframe in the browser client.
 The generation of suitable Session State values is specified in Section 4.2 (OP iframe), and is based on a salted cryptographic hash of Client ID, origin URL, and OP browser state.
 For the origin URL, the server can use the origin URL of the Authentication Response, following the algorithm specified in Section 4 of RFC 6454 (Barth, A., “The Web Origin Concept,” December 2011.)
 [RFC6454].